 Sharing free content is an excellent way to:

-- Become a trusted source of information, the go-to person when a client wants help
+- Become a trusted source of information, the go-to person a client thinks of first when they’re looking for guidance

 - Nurture the not-ready customer through the buying cycle – because some prospective customers are early in the buying cycle and need “starter” content from you rather than a paid offer.

 Start with the delivery method that you are most comfortable with.
 Some people love to write while others detest it.
-Some people are natural speakers on the state, while others prefer to pre-record their speaking and teaching via video.
+Some people are natural speakers at live events, while others prefer to pre-record their speaking and teaching via video.

 There is no “perfect” way to do content marketing.
 There’s only one solid rule: Be consistent.
-Produce content on a steady basis and get out in front of your audience often.
+Produce content on a steady basis and get out in front of your audience often (without deluging them).
 I’ve seen too many marketing plans fail miserably because a small business owner started a blog or podcast, posted 3 times, and then abandoned it to try something new.

 Design a monthly content marketing plan that makes production and posting easy.
-But please be aware that your audience, while hungry for your information, is also busy — so respect their time.
+But please — be aware that your audience is hungry for your information AND they’re also busy — so respect their time.
 Some social media gurus say you have to post multiple times a day.
 There is no way your audience can keep up with that firehose of information and you’ll lose audience if you overwhelm them.

 Here’s my blog post on how to use teaching to grow your business.